Go to WSRB

 We offer all Subscribers the option to access our data through an API, allowing you to have BCEGS data fed directly into your underwriting system and saving you time.

 To set up an API, your information technology team will need to work with our technology solutions team.
 The setup process is quick and can be completed within a few days.
-Contact us at 206-217-9772 or by clicking here to begin the process.
+Contact us by clicking here to begin the process.

 Bryan Stanwood, CPCU, ARM, AIDA is WSRB’s Vice President and Chief Innovation Officer.
 He has 30 years of property and casualty insurance experience and extensive expertise in managing high-performing insurance sales and underwriting departments.